thephpleague/uri/README.md

 * The object implements the `__toString` method to enable accessing the string representation of the URL;
 * Everytime the object needs to return an object or modify a property you return a clone of that object:
 	* you can easily manipulating the url with chaining without modifying the original object.
-	* you avoid modifying directly the parent object without notice.
+	* you can not modify the object property without notice.

 ```php
 $url = new Url::createFromString('http://www.example.com');